abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

   - "DACs" are directed graphs with no directed cycles.
     ![top sort](./img/top-sort-6.png)
   - If a graph has **cycles** or is **not directed**, then there is no topological sort.

+#### Implementing Topological Sort

+There are two common implementations of topological sort:

+1. **Khan's algorithm (iterative)**
+    - It's the most common implementation of topological sort
+    - It's a `BFS` and `queue` based algorithm
+    - Here, we fill the ordering from the beginning of the list to the end
+2. **Depth-first search (recursive)**
+   - It's a `DFS` and `stack` based algorithm
+   - Here, we fill the ordering from the end of the list to the beginning
+   - the recursive implementation is a **PostOrder DFS** traversal, meaning that we assign the order of the nodes after we've visited all of their children/neighbors (as they don't need to be visited in a specific order)

 - We can construct a topological sort using **Khan's algorithm**:
   ![khan-algorithm](./img/khan-algorithm.png)